opentact/opentact_api_docs/source/accounts.rst

 ======== ===========
 Property Description
 ======== ===========
-name	 A human readable description of this account, up to 64 characters long.
-By default the name is your email address. status   Alter the status of this account: use closed to irreversibly close this account, suspended to temporarily **suspend** it, or **active** to reactivate it.
+page	 A human readable description of this account, up to 64 characters long.
+By default the name is your email address. page_size   Alter the status of this account: use closed to irreversibly close this account, suspended to temporarily **suspend** it, or **active** to reactivate it.
 ======== ===========

 Example